LiangSun617/DANDP2-Data-Analysis-of-Titanic-Survival/README.md

 - Interaction between age and class

-Children were also given priority to leave the ship, but did class also make it unequal to children in different classes?
+Children were also given priority to leave the ship, but did class also make the chance of survival unequal for children in different classes?

 First, I created a subset of data with children only (<=16 years old), and the means of survival, sex, and age are: